CoolProp/CoolProp/Web/coolprop/wrappers/Csharp/index.rst

 Pre-compiled Binaries
 =====================
 Pre-compiled release binaries can be downloaded from :sfdownloads:`Csharp`.
-Development binaries coming from the buildbot server can be found at :bbbinaries:`Csharp`.
+Development binaries coming from the buildbot server can be found at :sfnightly:`Csharp`.

 To Use
 ------